 Cryo-treating is a slow process of taking materials down to -300° F, typically in liquid nitrogen, and gradually bringing them back to room temperature over several days.

-The end result is considerably longer life with less internal stress, more flexibility and higher tensile strength for everything from end mills, reamers, and broaches, to drill bits, pump parts, and much more.
-Depending on material, cutting tools typically last 2 – 5 times longer – some, much longer.
+The end result is a considerably longer life with less internal stress, more flexibility, and higher tensile strength for everything from end mills, reamers, and broaches, to drill bits, pump parts, and much more.
+Depending on the material, cutting tools typically last 2 – 5 times longer – some, much longer.

 Notice the smooth cutting edge of the treated bit.
 Both bits came from the same mfg batch and were used to bore cylinders in cast iron engine blocks.

 The non-treated bit was leaving a rough finish, not boring to size, and squealing by the 3rd cylinder.
 The treated bit was still boring a smooth finish, to size, with no squealing, on the 34th cylinder – 11 times more life!

 (Photos, drawing, and case study courtesy of Carter Cryogenics)

 How Cryo Treating Works

 At room temperature, before parts are cooled, their molecules are a rapidly-moving tangled mass.
 As temps drop below 300° F, the molecules slow down, almost stopping.
 Then, as the parts are gradually warmed to room temp, the molecules realign themselves in an orderly, evenly distributed pattern.
 This relieves stress and gives parts superior strength and wear resistance.